-North Oakland is bounded by state Route 24 to the south, Martin Luther Jr. Way to the east, 66th Street to the north, and Telegraph Avenue to the east.
-Most business in the neighborhood, including cafes and restaurants, are on Shattuck Avenue or Alcatraz Avenue, North Oakland’s primary thoroughfares.
+North Oakland is bounded by State Route 24 to the south, Martin Luther Jr. Way to the east, 66th Street to the north, and Telegraph Avenue to the east.
+Most businesses in the neighborhood, including cafes and restaurants, are on Shattuck Avenue or Alcatraz Avenue, North Oakland’s primary thoroughfares.
 However, the neighborhood is primarily residential, with Craftsman being a dominant architectural style.
 Browse our selection of North Oakland homes for sale.

-Neighborhood residents who commute to San Francisco are a relative short walk away from either the Ashby or MacArthur Bay Area Rapid Transit (BART) stations.
+Neighborhood residents who commute to San Francisco are a relatively short walk away from either the Ashby or MacArthur Bay Area Rapid Transit (BART) stations.
 Parts of North Oakland are also within walking distance of the vibrant Rockridge and Temescal shopping districts.

 On the shores of Lake Merritt (the "Jewel of Oakland”), Adams Point is tucked between the Uptown Oakland and Grand Lake neighborhoods.
 Home to condominium buildings and single-family homes, Adams Point is a densely populated enclave.
-Two architectural gems, The Bellevue-Staten and the Beaux-Arts-styled Regillus building, boast amazing views of the lake.
+Two architectural gems, The Bellevue-Staten, and the Beaux-Arts-styled Regillus building boast amazing views of the lake.
 Browse our selection of Adams Point homes for sale.

 Urban boating is available courtesy of the Lake Merritt Boating Center, which offers sailing classes; rents kayaks, canoes, and sailboats; and allows you to bring your own boat for a small fee.
 Nearby Lakeside Park includes Children’s Fairyland, a storybook theme park that has delighted generations of kids and served as a model for Disneyland Park.
 The three-mile pathway around the lake hosts hundreds of runners and walkers each day.